 This is the same product your great grandmother was using and it's just as useful now as it was back then at locking moisture into your skin.

 Since Vaseline isn’t a moisturizer, you should use it in conjunction with lotion or nourishing creams to get the desired results.
 Remember, just because your skin feels soft after you slather on some Vaseline doesn’t mean it’s actually benefitting from it long term.
 You want to use it to seal in moisturize.

 The following skincare routine will help you benefit the most from Vaseline:

 - Cleanse and wash your skin thoroughly.

-- Apply a thin layer of Vaseline to lock in the moisture.
+- Apply a thin layer of petroleum jelly to lock in the moisture.

 Everyone’s skin is different, so what works for some might not work for you.
 If your skin doesn’t improve after a few days or new dry spots appear, you might want to try some different products or consult a dermatologist.